 All U.S. winners of the Scientist for a Day essay contest will have their essays posted on NASA's Solar System Exploration website.
-U.S. winners and their classes will be invited to participate in a videoconference or teleconference with NASA scientists and/or engineers so the students can have their questions about the moons of Saturn and Jupiter answered by the experts.
+U.S. winners and their classes will be invited to participate in a videoconference or teleconference with NASA scientists and/or engineers so the students can have their questions about the moons of Uranus, Neptune and Pluto.
 Other participating countries may offer their own prizes.

 What is the prize for international (non U.S.) contest winners?

 All international winners of the Scientist for a Day essay contest will have their essays posted on NASA's Solar System Exploration website.
 Each participating country may offer its own prizes.
 All national coordinators will receive a template for the certificate of participation so that they can acknowledge all of their country's participants and/or winners.